dagraham/etm-tk/etmTk/help/OVERVIEW.md

         * take Rx @s +0 @r d &h 10, 14, 18, 22 &u +4 @a 0

-* Move the water sprinker (a reminder) every thiry mi[n]utes on Sunday afternoons using the default alert zero minutes before each reminder:
+* Move the water sprinkler (a reminder) every thirty mi[n]utes on Sunday afternoons using the default alert zero minutes before each reminder:

-        * Move sprinker @s 1 @r w &w SU &h 14, 15, 16, 17 &n 0, 30 @a 0
+        * Move sprinkler @s 1 @r w &w SU &h 14, 15, 16, 17 &n 0, 30 @a 0

-    To limit the sprinker movement reminders to the [M]onths of April through September each year change the @r entry to this:
+    To limit the sprinkler movement reminders to the [M]onths of April through September each year change the @r entry to this:

         @r w &w SU &h 14, 15, 16, 17 &n 0, 30 &M 4, 5, 6, 7, 8, 9